2021 Chignik earthquake: Earthquake

-The focal depth of the magnitude 8.2 mainshock at 32.2 km suggest it was deeper than that of the foreshocks.
-The mainshock ruptured an area of about 200 × 100 km equal to 20000 sqkm with an estimated maximum slip of 5.5 m.
-It is thought to have ruptured the same subduction zone segment that was also involved in a similar-sized event in 1938.
+The focal depth of the mainshock at 32.2 km suggests that it was deeper than the foreshocks.
+The mainshock ruptured an area of about 200 × 100 km, or 20000 sqkm, with an estimated maximum slip of 5.5 m.
+It is thought to have ruptured the same subduction-zone segment that was also involved in a similar-sized event in 1938.

 It was the second of three earthquakes of magnitude 8 or higher in 2021.
 On March 4, 2021, nearly 5 months before the Alaska mainshock, an 8.1 magnitude earthquake struck the Kermadec Islands, a sparsely populated territory owned by New Zealand, and another equally sized event struck the Sub-Antarctic British territory of the South Sandwich Islands on August 12 of that year.
 This is unusual since earthquakes of magnitude 8 or higher occur only about once every year on average.
 There is no evidence of a causal relationship between the three events.
-2021 has had the most 8.0+ earthquakes in a single year since 2007.
+2021 had the most 8.0+ earthquakes in a single year since 2007.